-Because there are five streams with the City limits that are listed as chloride impaired according to the 2016 303(d) list, the City will develop a Salt Reduction Plan within 3 years of the effective date or July 1, 2021.
-Most of these streams, except for Sagamore Creek, originate in areas adjacent to the Pease International Tradeport and flow through major roadway corridors associated with multilane roadways maintained by NHDOT including Routes I-95 and NH Route 16 (Spaulding Turnpike) before flowing through the main portions of the City.
+Because there are five streams with the City limits that are listed as chloride impaired according to the 2016 303(d) list, the City has developed and implemented a Salt Reduction Plan to improve its salt use efficiency.
+It's worth noting that several of the chloride impaired streams, except for Sagamore Creek, originate in areas adjacent to the Pease International Tradeport and flow through major roadway corridors associated with multilane roadways maintained by NHDOT including Routes I-95 and NH Route 16 (Spaulding Turnpike) before flowing through the main portions of the City.

-The City plans to continue to increase its use of liquid deicers to increase the effectiveness and efficiency of road salt.
-The City will develop a Salt Reduction Plan to identify various BMPs that are used or will be implemented in the future to minimize salt use.
+As outlined in its Salt Reduction Plan, the City plans to continue to increase its use of liquid deicers to increase the effectiveness and efficiency of road salt as well as identify other practical BMPs that could be used going forward to minimize salt use.